This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Keep in mind that Pitocin doesn’t always cause medical issues, and many mothers go on to deliver healthy babies.
 However, the outcome can be devastating for babies and mothers who are given too much Pitocin for too long.

-When contractions are too strong and come on too fast, the baby will have a hard time maintaining heart rate.
+When contractions are too strong and come on too fast, the baby will have difficulty maintaining their heart rate.
 If the excessive contractions continue and become too severe, the infant is at risk of developing low oxygen levels, turning into birth asphyxia and leading to cerebral palsy.

 Each Mother Responds Differently to Pitocin